AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md

 ## Collisions

-Collisions occur when an object that is part of the installation package already exists in the target environment.
+Collisions occur when an object that is part of the installation package has the same name as an object that already exists in the target environment.
 When this occurs, you can select how to resolve the collision.
 Collisions are resolved on the object level.

 You can view collisions by clicking on the dropdown next to each object type.
 Collisions are displayed in the Collision column.